datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 and reading the CRAN `dplyr` package [description] (https://cran.r-project.org/web/packages/dplyr/dplyr.pdf).

-For the purposes of our data in the Harvard Forest we want to be able to split our larger dataset into groups (e.g. by year), then manipulate each of the smaller groups (e.g. take the average) before bringing them back together as a whole (e.g. to plot the data).
-This is called using the "split-apply-combine" technique, which `dplyr` is particularly useful for.
+For the purposes of our data in the Harvard Forest we want to be able to split our larger dataset into groups (e.g., by year), then manipulate each of the smaller groups (e.g., take the average) before bringing them back together as a whole (e.g., to plot the data).
+This is called using the "split-apply-combine" technique, for which `dplyr` is particularly useful.

 ### Grouping by a varaible (or two)
-Getting back to our basic question of understanding annual phenology patters, we would like to look at the daily average temperature throughout the year.
+Getting back to our basic question of understanding annual phenology patterns, we would like to look at the daily average temperature throughout the year.
 We plotted the 15 minute data across the three years earlier in this lesson, however, now we'd like to look at the average temperature on a specific day for